MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/faq.md

 However, you can change the audience and type of portal after it is provisioned by following the steps in [Change the Dynamics 365 instance, audience, or type of portal](admin/change-dynamics-instance.md).

 > [!NOTE]
 > - It is recommended to reset and provision your portal again to change the audience, type of portal, organization, and so on.
+More information: [Reset a portal](admin/reset-portal.md)
 > - The changing of Dynamics 365 instance is applicable only to the portals provisioned using the older portal add-ons.

 ### How do I change the base URL of a portal after it is provisioned?